Help us fill the gaps!

 June 18, 1970

-Canada's Tibetan refugee resettlement program accepts 240 refugees.
+Canada's Tibetan refugee resettlement program accepts 240 refugees, of which 228 become part of the resettlement.
 Canada becomes the second nation, after Switzerland to accept Tibetan refugees.

 October 15, 1970

 The first two Tibetans, Tsering Dorjee Wangkhang and Jampa Dorjee, arrive in Toronto.
 They go on to work in the Bata Shoe Company (Batawa, ON).